Alcohol

 Though CDC guidelines recommend screening for alcohol misuse in individuals with opioid prescriptions, no research has yet determined whether yearly alcohol use screenings and brief intervention have any association with impactful opioid-related outcomes.

-To explore this question, Duke Psychiatry researchers are using electronic health records to investigate the co-occurrence of self-reported alcohol use, documented alcohol-related brief intervention by clinicians, and opioid-related outcomes in primary care patients (including opioid prescriptions, opioid use disorder diagnosis and opioid-related hospitalizations) among veterans.
+To explore this question, Duke Psychiatry researchers are using electronic health records to investigate the association between self-reported alcohol use, documented alcohol-related brief intervention by clinicians, and subsequent opioid-related outcomes in primary care patients.
+Outcomes include opioid prescriptions, opioid use disorder diagnosis, and opioid-related hospitalizations.

 Co-Occurrence of Hazardous Use of Alcohol and Suicidal Thoughts/Behaviors